Intro to TagTeam

 - Here's a video of Peter Suber talking about TagTeam in November 2011, and another video with an update from August 2013.

-- To create an account on the Harvard instance of TagTeam, go to the front page, click "log in" at the upper right corner, and sign up.
+- To create an account on the Harvard instance of TagTeam, go to the front page, click sign in at the upper right corner, and sign up.

 - Once you've signed up, you may create TagTeam "hubs" or projects.
 You may always tag items for your own hubs, but you may only tag items for other hubs with the approval of the hub owner.